 If you have any questions during the application process, you can contact the KAUST Admissions Office at email@example.com

 Graduate credit hours transferred from other programs may be applied to meet any Master's requirement.
 Up to 9 credits worth of graduate courses taken from another university or program that are equivalent in level and content to designated courses in the degree program may be counted towards meeting the major track requirement if their equivalence is confirmed by the Graduate Chair.

 KAUST’s academic structure organizes interdisciplinary teams around research that applies science and technology to problems of human need, social advancement, and economic development.
 You can find out about our world-class faculty and individual staff interests and expertise on our staff profile page.
 Click here to see a list of faculty by research area.

 All Master's and PhD students admitted to KAUST will also be evaluated for financial support under the KAUST Fellowship.
 If awarded, the KAUST Fellowship supports students for the duration of their graduate studies.
 Students may be assessed academically for admission without the KAUST Fellowship.

 KAUST may accommodate groups of visitors when arranged by local universities.
 Inquiries for possible group arrangements may be made by contacting the Office of Admissions: firstname.lastname@example.org

 The Admissions Office is not able to accommodate individual requests to visit the KAUST campus.

 MS degree students do not require faculty sponsorship.
-PhD students must be matched with a faculty sponsor prior to admission into the program.
+MS/PhD and PhD students must be matched with a faculty sponsor prior to admission into the program.
 KAUST faculty will review applications and contact students to discuss their qualifications and suitability for the program and research support.
 To review a list of the faculty and their research interest please visit: kaust.edu.sa/faculty-advisors.html

 Currently students may not apply to more than one program.